Bristol Communication Aid Service Referral

 How do I refer?

-All referrals should be made using the appropriate referral form which must be fully completed and accompanied by a short video and preferably by any relevant and current reports.
+All referrals should be made using the appropriate referral form which must be fully completed, please ensure they are completed electronically and not by hand.
+They should also be accompanied by a short video and preferably by any relevant and current reports.
 Please note that if you are re-referring your patient, but they have not been seen by our service for more than 3 years please complete the full referral form to give us more up to date information to aid our assessment.

 - Referral to South West AAC Specalist Service.docx

 - Re-referral to South West AAC Specalist Service.docx

 If mounting only is required please use the following referral form:

 Please note: we are unable to process any referrals that do not have the GP details or patients NHS number or are hand written.
 Any referrals received without these details will be rejected.

 People who meet the criteria for a specialist assessment will have their communication aid assessment and any equipment identified at the end of the assessment funded by BCAS.

 To find out more about the criteria visit https://communicationmatters.org.uk/assessment-routes/

 Our service is nationally commissioned by NHS England, and the service specification can also be seen at https://www.england.nhs.uk/commissioning/wp-content/uploads/sites/12/2016/03/guid-comms-aac.pdf